 6. The Atari 400 and 800 were named after their intended memory sizes (4KB and 8KB), but by the time they were released, memory prices had dropped, and they shipped with 8KB and 16KB, respectively.

-7. The game “E.T. the Extra-Terrestrial” for the Atari 2600 was famously rushed to market and its commercial failure is often cited as a major factor in Atari’s downfall.
+7. The game “E.T. the Extra-Terrestrial” for the Atari 2600 was famously rushed to market, and its commercial failure is often cited as a significant factor in Atari’s downfall.
 In 2014, a cache of thousands of unsold cartridges was unearthed from a landfill in New Mexico.

 8. Steve Jobs worked at Atari before founding Apple.
-He was tasked with creating a circuit board for the game Breakout and was offered $100 for each chip fewer than 50 used.
+He was tasked with creating a circuit board for the game Breakout and was offered $100 per chip below 50 if he could keep the chip count under 50.
 He enlisted Steve Wozniak’s help, who managed to design it using just 42 chips, but Jobs only told Wozniak they were paid $700 and gave him half of that, keeping the rest.

 9. The Atari Falcon, released in 1992, was the last of Atari’s computers.
 It had advanced features like a 16-bit digital signal processor and a true color graphics system, but it was too little too late in a market dominated by the likes of Apple and IBM.